-Each person serving as a non-employee director at the time of such approval (other than Mr. Rabois who waived his right to any non-employee director compensation) received an award of RSUs for Class A common stock having a value of \$200,000 as determined in accordance with the Pre-IPO Stock Plan.
+Each person serving as a non-employee director at the time of such approval received an award of RSUs for Class A common stock having a value of \$200,000 as determined in accordance with the Pre-IPO Stock Plan.
 Each such RSU grant will vest on the earlier of (i) the date of our next annual meeting of our stockholders (or the date immediately prior to our next annual meeting of our stockholders if the non-employee director's service as a director ends at such meeting due to the director's failure to be re-elected or the director not standing for re-election); or (ii) the first anniversary of the date of grant.